Tarsiciosh/EssentialFeed/README.md

 - change type of the loader to be FeedLoader
 - import EssentialFeed
 - link the EssetialFeed to the EssentialFeediOS
-- preject -> EssentialFeediOS -> Linked Frameworks and Libraries -> + -> EssentialFeed.framework
+- project -> EssentialFeediOS -> Frameworks and Libraries -> + -> EssentialFeed.framework
 - fix production and spy code
 [replace `FeedViewControllerTests.LoaderSpy` references in the production types with the production `FeedLoader` protocol abstraction]
 - create a makeSUT